BYU Logo (Brigham Young University Logo)

-The BYU logo shows that the institution is helping to bring strength and confidence to the younger generation.
-Thanks to the knowledge laid down at the university, students become full-fledged members of society with unshakable principles and the right values.
+The BYU logo conveys that the institution helps instill strength and confidence in younger generations.
+Thanks to the knowledge gained at the university, students become full-fledged members of society with unshakable principles and sound values.

 BYU: Brand overview

 BYU (Brigham Young University) is a private educational institution run by the Church Educational System and sponsored by the LDS Church (The Church of Jesus Christ of Latter-day Saints).
-It is accredited by the Northwest Commission on Colleges and Universities and holds an R2 degree, a doctoral university with high research performance.
-The university prepares bachelor’s in 179 specialties but additionally deals with doctoral and master’s levels of education in 26 and 62 programs, respectively.
+It is accredited by the Northwest Commission on Colleges and Universities and holds an R2 degree designation, indicating it is a doctoral university with high research performance.
+The university offers bachelor’s degrees in 179 specialties and also offers doctoral and master’s degrees in 26 and 62 programs, respectively.
 In addition, the university has overseas branches in Salt Lake City and Jerusalem.
-He is located in Provo, Utah, where it appeared in 1875.
-The institution also has a sports club called Cougars, which competes in the NCAA Division I.
+He is located in Provo, Utah, where he appeared in 1875.
+The institution also has a sports club called the Cougars that competes at the NCAA Division I level.

 Brigham Young University, named after the founder, appeared much earlier than the official date.
 It dates back to 1862 when the patron Warren Dusenberry opened a school in Cluff Hall, one of the brick buildings off the main streets of Provo.
 Then, the educational institution moved closer to the center and became a branch of the University of Deseret.
 However, financial difficulties prevented him from working actively, and he closed.

 In 1875, Brigham Young, head of the LDS Church, transferred the institution to a board of trustees to revive it.
 Brigham Young Academy opened its doors the next year and began teaching students.
 In 1903, it split into two independent but eponymous institutions: Brigham Young University and Brigham Young High School.
 The management acquired several acres of land to support the university and began constructing the first academic building.
 Now, it is a large-scale structure with many educational and residential buildings.
-Its visual identity is diverse and consists of several recognizable features.
+Its visual identity is diverse, comprising several recognizable features.

 Meaning and History

 The academic emblem repeats the official seal, using the same elements but in a different configuration.
 The name of BYU University is written in a similar font.
 It is located at the top and is separated by a thin line.
-Below is the transcript of the abbreviation—the full name of Brigham Young University.
+Below is the abbreviation of Brigham Young University’s full name.
 The inscription takes two lines: the first two words are large, and the third is small.
-The corporate color palette is also preserved—dark blue on a white background.
+The corporate color palette is also preserved, with dark blue on a white background.

 What is BYU?

-This is Brigham Young University, an educational institution from Utah state.
+This is Brigham Young University, an educational institution in Utah.
 It is also known under the informal name The Y. In the past, it was known as Brigham Young Academy.

 Seal

 BYU’s official seal is a round symbol.
-It is decorated in the style of a rondel, divided by rings into several segments.
-In the middle is an abbreviation – smooth, bold, with thin serifs.
+It is decorated in the style of a rondel, divided into several segments by rings.
+In the middle is an abbreviation, smooth, bold, with thin serifs.
 Above and below, the inscription is outlined by two small silver stripes.
 Above it is the word “Founded” in capital letters.
-Below is the year of the university’s foundation – “1875”.
+Below is the year the university was founded: 1875.
 Then, there are two narrow lines, between which there is a wide blue box with text.
-The full name of the educational institution and its location are indicated there—miniature diamonds separate fragments of text.
+The full name of the educational institution and its location are indicated there, with miniature diamonds separating the text into fragments.

 Font and Colors

 Its name unites Brigham Young University’s entire identity.
 The text appears in sports symbols, the academic press, and the university-wide logo.
-The color scheme of blue and white is also common.
+The blue-and-white color scheme is also common.
 In some versions, it is supplemented with gold.

-According to the university management’s instructions, three typefaces are acceptable in brand names: Requiem, Vitesse, and Ringside.
+According to the university’s management, three typefaces are acceptable for brand names: Requiem, Vitesse, and Ringside.
 The typefaces are applied based on the purpose of the symbols.
 The main logo is a crisp, thin serif font, while the sport’s emblem is wide, flat, and with large serifs.
 The collegiate palette is stable: white and two shades of blue (base and dark) are everywhere.

 FAQ